 Is there any greater pleasure than reading a book by your favourite author?
 Probably, but whenever a David Sedaris book is released, even one that’s only a selection of previously-released stories, I celebrate!
 He is my favourite author, and it’s my goal to one day see him read live.
 The Best of Me still held new treasures for me to read, because I haven’t read all his books yet.
 I want to savour all his stories, so knowing there are still a few books of his out there that I have yet to enjoy is a satisfying way of delaying pleasure, sort of like stashing a really nice chocolate bar in the back of your pantry to delight in later.

-Sedaris writes about the world around him, whether it be his quirky family and their unbelievable history, his long-suffering partner Philip, imaginary letters that he makes up, or even mundane encounters while travelling.
+Sedaris writes about the world around him, whether it be his quirky family and their unbelievable history, his long-suffering partner Hugh, imaginary letters that he makes up, or even mundane encounters while travelling.
 In “Girl Crazy”, fictional letters are written to the producers at ABC network when it was announced the Ellen Degeneres would come out as gay in her popular sitcom.
 “Glen’s Homophobia Newsletter Vol. 3, No. 2” is another hilarious fictional take on one man who deems everything homophobic, even when manipulating others into unfair situations.
 Along with these fictional tales are just as many personal essays (if perhaps a little embellished), including assorted tales of vacationing with his family, seeing a dentist in Paris, waiting in line at an airport and judging the people around him, and reminiscing on a terrible babysitter him and his siblings were left with when they were young.
 “Six to Eight Black Men” is based on a conversation he has with someone in the Netherlands, who informs Sedaris of their quirky Christmas traditions, then spirals into commentary of the ridiculous and absurd gun laws that various American states hold.
 Sedaris muses on the fact that in Michigan, people who are legally blind are still allowed to hunt with a gun:

 “He may bag a deer, or he may happily shoot a camper in the stomach” (p.
 132).